JOKER OF THE MONTH

 For the first time in months I couldn't restrain myself and bought some decks from the collection of the late Dudley Ollis, an English collector with a wonderful collection.
 A few parts of his collection have already been sold at Dominic Winter auction house and no doubt there's more to come.

 There was one lot at the last auction that consisted of 6 decks made by the same company and with the same title: the Royal National Patriotic playing cards by William Kimberley from Birmingham.
-This deck, especially the first three editions have always been somewhere, not very high, on my wish list, but they are not seen on offer very often.
+This deck, especially the first three editions have always been somewhere, not very high, on my wish list, but they are not very often seen on offer.
 Now that the opportunity was there to get all but one of the different versions, I couldn't resist.

 There were 5 different versions of the deck.
 The first edition dates from 1892/3.
 This joker wasn't added until the fifth edition from around 1902.
 Just like the decks, I don't think the joker is easy to find.
 However, she's jolly enough to be shown here.